kudobuilder/kudo/keps/0028-transient-parameters.md

 ## Summary

-This KEP describes addition of a flag for parameters that allows a parameter to be reset after it was used in a plan.
+This KEP describes addition of transient parameters that allows a parameter to be used only in a certain plan without saving the value in the instance.

 ## Motivation

-The new flag allows an operator to define a parameter that is basically one-time-use.
+Transient parameters allow a specific use-case that is basically one-time-use.
 Especially for manually triggered plans this will be an often used case:
 - Start a backup with a specific name
 - Evict a specific pod from a stateful set
 - Start a repair plan for a specific node or datacenter

 All these examples have in common that they require input parameters.
 The parameters are required, and the user should be forced to set them.
-If we do not have resettable parameters, it might happen that a parameters are still set from a previous execution and the user forgets to set it.
+If we do not have transient parameters, it might happen that a parameters are still set from a previous invocation and the user forgets to set it.
+Additionally, using permanent parameters for these use cases would clutter the instance parameter store with values that are not required to be saved.

-When parameters are marked as resettable, they are set to the default value after plan execution, and KUDO can error out if a required parameter is not set.
+When parameters are transient, they should be set to their default value after plan execution, and KUDO can error out if a required parameter is not set.

 ### Goals

-Make it possible to automatically reset a parameter after a plan is executed.
+Make it possible to have transient parameters that are only available withing a single plan execution.

 ### Non-Goals

 - Set parameters to specific values (except for a default)
-- Set parameters at other moments than at the end of a plan
+- Set or change parameters at other moments than at the end of a plan

-## Proposal 1 - Reset flag on parameter
+## Resettable parameters

-Add an additional attribute `resettable` to parameter specifications in `params.yaml`:
+Add an additional attribute `resettable` or `transient` to parameter specifications in `params.yaml`:

 ```yaml
   - name: BACKUP_NAME